Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Prepaid credit cards don’t act like traditional credit cards.
 That’s because these cards only allow you to spend whatever funds you pre-load on them.
 Once you spend the money, you won’t be able to charge anything further until you load more funds onto the card.

-That’s different from a secured card, which provides a revolving credit line that allows you to use the credit again once you’ve paid it off.
+This differs from a secured card, which offers a revolving credit line, allowing you to reuse the credit after you’ve paid it off.

 13. NetSpend® Visa® Prepaid Card — Self-Determined Limit